ilija-the/vendrithvault/content/index.md

 Welcome to the wiki of Vendrith!
-This is a setting authored by Ilija and their players
+This is a fantasy setting authored by Ilija and their players, with Vauxs and Lucky specifically each having co-authored a region of their own.

 Go to the [[Overview]] for some pointers at where to look.